Svalbard and Norway Recommended Reading

 The Svalbard Governors website has several useful downloads, together with the various laws and regulations, some are in English and some in Norwegian, applications for travel, landing permits and firearms permits should be submitted through the Sysselmesteren Online Portal

-Barrents Watch for Weather, Sea Ice and more
+Barrents Watch for local Weather, Sea Ice and more

 Ny-Ålesund There is A 10.8 Nautical Mile radius around Ny-Ålesund defined as a radio silent area in the frequency range between 2 and 32 GHz, this means everything that uses WIFI / WLAN /Bluetooth so Phones, Smart Watches, iPads, Computers, Wireless radar and Instruments etc, more details can be found here